Kitura/Package-Builder/README.md

 ### Auto Jazzy Docs Build
 [Jazzy](https://github.com/realm/jazzy) provides automatic documentation construction.
 To simplify the process of updating public facing api/documentation, package builder can automate the creation and pushing of updated docs for a Pull Request.

 To indicate that documentation should be generated, add the `jazzy-doc` label to the Pull Request.

-Credentials must be provided through the environment variables GITHUB_USERNAME and GITHUB_PASSWORD, which should be defined in the Travis configuration for the repository.
+In order for a PR to receive automatic documentation generation, the following must be configured:
+- The Travis configuration for the repository must define the following environment variables, specifying the credentials of a user that has sufficient permissions to push to PR branches:
+  - `GITHUB_USERNAME`
+  - `GITHUB_PASSWORD`
+  - `GITHUB_EMAIL`
+- The repository must have a `jazzy-doc` label defined
+- The `.travis.yaml` for the project must contain one macOS build with `env: JAZZY_ELIGIBLE=true`
+- The PR must have the `jazzy-doc` label applied

 Once the regular build has executed, Jazzy will be run for MacOS builds and the resulting documentation pushed to the PR branch in a new `[ci skip]` commit.